Masters of the Sun Vol. 1: Promotion

 Prior to the announcement and release of Masters of the Sun Vol. 1, the Black Eyed Peas released numerous singles throughout 2018 from recording sessions for the album: "Street Livin'" on January 9, "Ring the Alarm" on May 18, "Get It" on July 10, and "Constant" on August 30, each with accompanying music videos, the former three of which politically-charged.
 Coinciding with the release of "Ring the Alarm", the group's website was updated with interactive features that allowed users to earn digital tokens for positive interactions with the group on social media, which were redeemable for exclusive content and meet and greets with the group.
 Masters of the Sun Vol. 1 was announced via a press release by The Black Eyed Peas and Interscope Records on September 12, 2018.
 "Big Love" was simultaneously released as the lead single promoting the album.
 Its two-part music video raising awareness of gun control and anti-separation movements in the United States was released on September 21, and profits from sales of the single were donated to gun control activist group March for Our Lives and the anti-separation activist group Families Belong Together.
-Masters of the Sun Vol. 1 was released on October 26, 2018 by Interscope Records, after being delayed a fortnight past its intended release date of October 12.
+Masters of the Sun Vol. 1 was released on October 26, 2018, by Interscope Records, after being delayed a fortnight past its intended release date of October 12.
 Pre-orders for the album started on October 19.
 It was the group's first album in eight years after the release of The Beginning in 2010.

 The group appeared as one of two pre-match entertainment acts at the 2018 AFL Grand Final, along with Australian rock musician Jimmy Barnes, performing "Big Love" along with a number of their earlier hits with The Voice of the Philippines finalist Jessica Reynoso.
 The performance was met with criticism, especially for a moment in which will.i.am pulled out his phone mid-performance, prompting an apologetic response from will.i.am and Taboo on Twitter.
-The group will embark on the Masters of the Sun Tour to promote the album, performing fourteen shows across Europe in October and November 2018.
-A second leg of the tour in Asia will occur in 2019.
+The group embarked on the Masters of the Sun Tour to promote the album, performing fourteen shows across Europe in October and November 2018.
+A second leg of the tour in Asia occurred in 2019.

-Controversy
+Sampling controversy

 British electronic musician Lone, along with his record label R&S, publicly accused the Black Eyed Peas of illegally sampling his 2013 track "Airglow Fires" for Masters of the Sun's fifth track, "Constant".
 R&S alleged that neither the band or Interscope Records contacted them or Warp Publishing for permission to sample the track.
 Both the Black Eyed Peas and will.i.am had previously been embroiled in similar legal controversies over "Party All the Time" from The E.N.D. and "Let's Go" from #willpower.